upgt-testing/hadoop/UPGRADE-TESTING-README.md

 This guide provides complete instructions for testing Hadoop upgrades from version 3.3.5 to 3.3.6 using the ProcessBasedMiniDFSCluster framework.

+> **📝 Note:** Tests now use **system properties** (`-Dhadoop.start.home` and `-Dhadoop.upgrade.home`) instead of environment variables for easier execution via Maven.
+The cluster automatically reads these properties - no manual setup needed in test code!

 ## Table of Contents

 1. [Overview](#overview)